 After the Chelsea bombing, New Yorkers are living up to the watchwords “If You See Something, Say Something.”

-According to NYPD statistics, the week since the bombing saw 2,183 calls, compared to 353 for the same seven days in 2015.
-For the year to date, such calls have totaled 12,461, compared to 8,748, an increase of over 42 percent.
+According to NYPD statistics, the week since the bombing saw 2,183 calls, compared with 353 for the same seven days in 2015.
+For the year to date, such calls have totaled 12,461, compared with 8,748, an increase of over 42 percent.

-An NYPD spokesman Monday said the large increase in 911 calls is not surprising, given the increased public vigilance at a time of mounting concern about domestic and international terrorism.
+An NYPD spokesman Monday said the large increase in 911 calls is not surprising, given the increased public vigilance at a time of mounting concern about terrorism.

-“Clearly the Chelsea incident had a significant impact on the increase in suspicious package calls during the period immediately following September 17,” said department spokesman Stephen Davis.
+“Clearly the Chelsea incident had a significant impact on the increase in suspicious package calls during the period immediately following September 17,” department spokesman Stephen Davis said.
 “This is not uncommon when a highly publicized incident like this occurs.
 It coincides with an increased awareness and concern on the part of the public.”

-Officials have received a high volume of 911 calls about suspicious packages following the blast on 23rd Street and the discovery on 27th Street of an unexploded pressure cooker device deemed to be a second bomb.
-The Manhattan bombs were placed on September 17 after another device exploded in Seaside Park, New Jersey earlier in the day before a road race that was then canceled.
+Officials have received a high volume of 911 calls about suspicious packages after the blast on 23rd Street and the discovery on 27th Street of an unexploded pressure-cooker device deemed to be a second bomb.
+The Manhattan bombs were placed Sept.
+17 after another device exploded in Seaside Park, New Jersey, earlier in the day before a road race that was subsequently canceled.

 No one was injured in the New Jersey blast because the detonation took place before the start of the race.
-The exploded Chelsea bomb injured 29, all of whom were treated and released from hospital.
-Ahmad Khan Rahami, 28, of Elizabeth, New Jersey is now facing federal terrorism charges in connection with the incidents.
+The exploded Chelsea bomb injured 29, all of whom were treated and released from hospitals.
+Ahmad Khan Rahami, 28, of Elizabeth, New Jersey, is facing federal terrorism charges in connection with the incidents.